swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

    on the latest semver-compatible release of a package should help make that a smoother process.

 If, in practice, the resulting ecosystem either contains too many packages that fail to build, or if a majority of users emit pins files manually regardless of default, this policy choice can be revisited.

+We considered approachs to "pin by default" that used separate mechanisms when publishing a package to help address the potential for overconstraint, but were unable to find a solution we felt was workable.

 ### Naming Choice